ordith/config-builder/README.md

 You can define parameter values per environment, define a selected environment to use, and define templates that the configs are based on.

-ConfigBuilder is built to be simple- it replaces parameneters using a token.

-In contrast to Microsoft's configuration templating:
+ConfigBuilder is built to be **simple**- in contrast to [Microsoft's configuration transformation](http://msdn.microsoft.com/en-us/library/dd465326.aspx):
-* It does not require advanced knowledge of XSLT to create a template-based config.
+* It does not require knowledge of XSLT to create a template-based config.
-* All of your parameter values are in one, readable, place.
+* All of your parameter values and environments are in one, readable, place.

 ## Getting Started